crispinprojects/talkcalendar/README.md

 ./uninstall-talkcalendar
 ```

 You can open the BASH script installer using a Text Editor to view the code.
 Talk Calendar is installed into the directory "/usr/bin/talkcalendar".
+One advantage of using a BASH script installer is that the code can be inspected to show exactly what is occurring.

 ## Calendar Interface

 Talk Calendar uses a month view calendar with a pane side panel to display month events.
 To create a new event select a day on the calendar and press the new event button on the header bar.
 To edit an event, select it in month events side panel and then press the edit event button on the header bar.
 Likewise to delete an event select it in the month events side panel and press the delete button on the header bar.
-To locate an event on the calendar press the location button.
+To locate an event on the calendar press the "find on calendar"" button.

 The hamburger menu can be used to select the preferences dialog and other features such as exporting a personal calendar as an iCalendar file for backup purposes.
 These typically use the file extension ".ical" or ".ics".
 The [iCalendar standard](https://icalendar.org/) is an open standard for exchanging calendar and scheduling information between users and computers.
 An icalendar file is a plain text file and so can be viewed and modified using a standard text editor.